AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/closed-user-groups-migration.md

 In summary, these are the steps to enable CUG after a migration:

-1. Include the app-related configurations in the source `/conf` path in the extraction.
-2. Ensure each group used in CUG policies exists on Publish after the migration.
+1. Ensure each group used in CUG policies exists on Publish after the migration.
    - A group may already exist if included in a migrated content's ACL.
-   - If it does not, use packages to install it on the destination Author instance (or create it manually there) and activate it and its members.
+   - If it does not, use packages to install it on the destination instance (or create it manually there) and activate it and its members.
 Then verify it exists on Publish.
-3. If the CUG policy does not yet protect the node, re-publish the page again (ensuring it publishes even if no changes were made to that page).
+1. If the CUG policy does not yet protect the node, re-publish the page again (ensuring it publishes even if no changes were made to that page).
    - Verify for each CUG protected node.